I love the ocean, Atlantic, and Pacific, and painted this watercolor.

 Park City Center

 SOLD!
-THE ORIGINAL PAINTING WAS SOLD FOR $2,500.00 TO PARK CITY CENTER.
-THEY USED IT IN THEIR ADVERTISING.
-Park City Center, Lancaster, Pennsylvania is the 3rd largest mall in the state.
+The original painting was sold to Park City Center for $2,500.00.
+They used it in their advertising.
+Park City Center, Lancaster, Pennsylvania, is the 3rd largest mall in the state.
 They commissioned me to paint a watercolor of their canopy for advertising purposes.
 At the mall, I had kiosks and in-line art galleries/ picture framing stores in Sears, Boscov's, Bon-Ton, and East and South wings.
 From 1983 to 2017, I had kiosks and art galleries at Park City Center, Chelsea's Square, downtown Lancaster, Columbia, and Elizabethtown, all in Lancaster County, York Galleria Mall in York County, and Colonial Park Mall in Dauphin County.

 I painted this watercolor when I lived in Bethlehem, and attending Kutztown University.